Manfred-Madelaine-pro/py-primes/README.md

 ```

 Performances for primes smaller than 500 :

 ![curve](img/searching_primes_smaller_than_500.PNG)

-## Storing primes
+## :floppy_disk: Storing primes
-Testing 3 ways to store the primes:
+Testing 3 ways to access and store the primes:

 1. Not storing them and calculating them for each iterations
-1. Storing them in a file
+1. Storing them in a file after the first iteration and then accessing them
-1. Storing them in a database (SQLite3)
+1. Storing them in a database (SQLite3) after the first iteration and then accessing them

----

 ```as
 All Performance Tests for primes smaller than 5000: